Skip to main content

 We assess any child that's movement is affecting their activities, with or without a diagnosis.

-If your child has been diagnosed with a long term condition, please see our Long term conditions page [link] for more information.
+If your child has been diagnosed with a long term condition, please see our Long term conditions page for more information.

 I have concerns about my child's movement